Nutrient pollution

 Nutrient pollution is a form of water pollution caused by too many nutrients entering the water.
 It is a primary cause of eutrophication of surface waters (lakes, rivers and coastal waters), in which excess nutrients, usually nitrogen or phosphorus, stimulate algal growth.
-Sources of nutrient pollution include surface runoff from farms, waste from septic tanks and feedlots, and emissions from burning fuels.
-Raw sewage, which is rich in nutrients, also contributes to the issue when dumped in water bodies.
+Sources of nutrient pollution include surface runoff from farms, waste from septic tanks, feedlots, and emissions from burning fuels.
+Raw sewage, which is rich in nutrients, is also a contributing factor when dumped in water bodies.
 Excess nitrogen causes environmental problems such as harmful algal blooms, hypoxia, acid rain, nitrogen saturation in forests, and climate change.

-Agricultural production relies heavily on the use of natural and synthetic fertilizers, which often contain high levels of nitrogen, phosphorus and potassium.
-When nitrogen and phosphorus are not fully used by the growing plants, they can be lost from the farm fields and negatively impact air and downstream water quality.
+Agricultural production relies heavily on the use of natural and synthetic fertilizers.
+These often contain high levels of nitrogen, phosphorus and potassium.
+When nitrogen and phosphorus are not fully used by the growing plants, they are lost from the farm fields and negatively impact air and downstream water quality.
 These nutrients can end up in aquatic ecosystems and contribute to increased eutrophication.
+Meaning the water is too nutirent rich.

 To reduce nutrient pollution, several strategies can be implemented.
 These include installing buffer zones of vegetation around farms or artificial wetlands to absorb excess nutrients.
 Additionally, better wastewater treatment and reducing sewage dumping can help limit nutrient discharge into water systems.
 Finally, countries can create a permit system under the polluter pays principle.